 Thomas Hirschhorn was born in 1957 in Bern, Switzerland.
 He now lives and works in Paris, France.

-Hirschorn's works are included in prominent collections internationally, including the Musée National d'Art Moderne, Paris; Kunstmuseum Basel, Basel, Switzerland; Pinakothek der Moderne, Munich; Museum of Modern Art, New York; Philidephia Museum of Art, Philidephia; Tate Modern, London, England.
+Hirschhorn's works are included in prominent collections internationally, including the Musée National d'Art Moderne, Paris, France; Kunstmuseum Basel, Basel, Switzerland; Pinakothek der Moderne, Munich, Germany; Museum of Modern Art, New York, USA; Philidephia Museum of Art, Philidephia, Pennsylvania; Tate Modern, London, England.